Ukraine-Russia crisis: What to know in the escalating crisis

 PUTIN DECREES INDEPENDENCE FOR SEPARATIST REGIONS

-In a long, ranting speech during a meeting of the Russian presidential Security Council, Putin charged that Ukraine had inherited Russia’s historic lands and after the Soviet collapse was used by the West to contain Russia.
+In a long, ranting speech during a meeting of his Security Council, Putin charged that Ukraine had inherited Russia’s historic lands and after the Soviet collapse was used by the West to contain Russia.

-The decree allows Russia to sign treaties with rebel territories in eastern Ukraine and openly send troops and weapons there.
+Putin's decree allows Russia to sign treaties with the separatist regions and openly send troops and weapons there.
+It says Russia will offer mutual assistance when requested by rebel leaders to “maintain peace."

-The decision came Monday after the Russian Security Council meeting, and it effectively shatters the 2015 Minsk peace agreements, which ended large-scale fighting.
-Violence has nevertheless simmered — and has seen a spike in recent weeks in the wider crisis.
+The decision effectively shatters the 2015 Minsk peace agreements, which ended large-scale fighting.
+Violence has still simmered and seen a spike in recent weeks in the wider crisis.

-A U.S. official said that a recognition of the two regions would be “condemnable.”

-“If carried out, this would again result in the upending of the rules-based international order, under the threat of force,” Michael Carpenter, the U.S. ambassador to the Organization for Security and Cooperation in Europe, told a special session of the organization in Vienna.

-The meeting of Putin’s presidential Security Council followed televised statements by separatist leaders, who pleaded with Putin to recognize them as independent states and sign friendship treaties envisaging military aid to protect them from what they described as the ongoing Ukrainian military offensive.
+The meeting of Putin’s Security Council followed televised statements by separatist leaders, who pleaded with Putin to recognize their regions as independent states and sign friendship treaties envisaging military aid to protect them from what they described as an ongoing Ukrainian military offensive.
 Russia’s lower house made the same plea last week.

 Ukrainian authorities deny launching an offensive and accuse Russia of provocation as shelling intensifies along the line of contact.